 This is calculated by dividing the total emissions of the selected category by the average number of employees during the time frame for which data is available.

-Options for Dashboard Adjustments and Modifications
+Options for Dashboard adjustments and modifications

 All charts can be adjusted and modified in the following intuitive ways to pinpoint the insights most helpful to you: